ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/en-v6.2.md

 The vRack network serves as a global private network bridging various OVHcloud products, enabling the creation of sophisticated network solutions.
 Beyond facilitating private connections, it also supports routing public IP addresses.

-**This guide simplifies configuring an additional IPv6 address block within vRack and its associated products.**
+**This guide focuses on Additional IPv6 address block configuration within a vRack network.**